 The Impact of Cutting Costs

-With fewer staff manning the IRS telephone lines, tax payers are subjected to longer wait times and exhausted agents.
-With only 66% of callers getting through to an agent, we have to wonder what happened to the 34%.
+With less staff manning the IRS telephone lines, taxpayers are subjected to longer wait times and exhausted agents.
+With only 66% of callers getting through to an agent, we have to wonder what happened to that 34%.
 It wasn’t rock science to figure out they either hung up out of sheer frustration or received a busy signal.

 Naturally, irate taxpayers rerouted themselves to Twitter to vent their anger.
 Over the past month, we captured some ‘not so happy’ IRS related tweets.
 Unfortunately, taxpayers have no ‘competitor’ to turn to, so they’re stuck in dealing with declining service standards.
 Solution?
 Unless the IRS makes a change, we suggest deep breathing to get through these tough times because there’s no light at the end of the IRS long-hold-time-tunnel.